MA Tétouan: Supporters

 Moghreb Atlético Tetuán has 2 "ultras" fan groups, Los Matadores since 2005 and Siempre Paloma since 2006, both are based in Tetouan and even though they had many conflicts over the years they managed to unite and are now in good terms as they sit next to each other and work united and cooperatively as Fondo Norte.

-The club's supporters are known to be some of the most loyal, dedicated, organized and civilised supporters in Morocco, they are also known for their unique chants mixing Arabic and Spanish, in 2012 they broke the record of the largest away crowd in Moroccan football history when more than 30.000 fans travelled with the team to Rabat to face FUS Rabat on the last day of the Moroccan championship, a match they won to earn their first Moroccan championship title.
+The club's supporters they are also known for their unique chants mixing Arabic and Spanish, in 2012 they broke the record of the largest away crowd in Moroccan football history when more than 30.000 fans travelled with the team to Rabat to face FUS Rabat on the last day of the Moroccan championship, a match they won to earn their first Moroccan championship title.

 Again on the opening day of the 2014 FIFA Club World Cup, Moghreb Atlético Tetuán was facing Auckland City FC in the preliminary round, a record breaking away crowd of more than 40,000 fans attended the match.